-Using PDE to manually generate a p2 repository for an Eclipse feature project is the obvious starting point, but in the case of multiple environments to be supported this won’t work.
-The PDE UI will generate all the plugins but the fragment for the first set of <os>+<window>+<arch> only.
+Using PDE to manually generate a p2 repository for an Eclipse feature project is the obvious starting point, but in the case of multiple environments to be supported this doesn’t work out well, because the PDE UI generates all the plugins but only the fragment for the first set of <os>+<window>+<arch>.
 The option of a PDE headless build has not been tested.
 Last listed is the option discussed hereafter, which proved to be successful.

 An automated build with Maven and Tycho produces the expected results.
 However, the learning curve is steeper compared to a manual build if one is not familiar with the tools yet.

 Support for Maven is added to Eclipse installing the m2e plugin (installation steps).
 No further installation of Maven itself is required as an embedded version resides within m2e.
 Tycho is a Maven 3 extension (already included) that enables the automation of tasks specific to plugin development.

 Once complete and ready for build the projects in the workspace will have a configuration similar to the Tycho Multiplatform Reactor Tutorial (this is referred in the following simply as “Tycho tutorial”).

 The following list of components is available in the Eclipse workspace (see Wade Walker’s tutorial).
 The JOGL version used here is 2.3.0

 - a JOGL main plugin project (contains high-level Java OpenGL )